bkuhlman80/music-explorer/README.md

 - Query response time ≤ 3 seconds for artist or release searches.
 - ≥ 90% accuracy in genre and collaboration counts versus source validation.
 - Average session depth of ≥ 3 unique views per user.

+## What to Notice
+- Rock and alt-rock peak in the mid-1990s.
+- Collaboration clusters align with genre families.
+- Release timelines show multi-year gaps around label transitions and side-projects.

 ---
 ## Repo Map